 Whether you’re using Square’s API or one of our partners, accepting eCommerce payments is great way to establish or grow your business.
 It’s also important to take additional precautions on these types of orders to prevent fraud and disputes.
 Even a successful payment could be from a card that hasn’t yet been reported as stolen or compromised.

-If you’re shipping an item, check if the billing and shipping ZIP codes match.
-If they don’t match, reach out to your customer for verification.
+If you’re shipping an item, check if the billing and delivery postal codes match.
+If they don’t match, contact your customer for verification.
 Their answer should make practical sense.
 If it doesn’t, refund the payment.

-Be Cautious of Requests for Immediate or Expedited Shipping
+Be Cautious of Requests for Immediate or Expedited Delivery

-If you’re shipping a product, make sure to keep the tracking information and a delivery receipt.
+If you’re posting a product, make sure you keep the tracking information and a delivery receipt.
 For large orders, require a signature confirmation at delivery.

 Monitor Declined Cards